maxi0604/create-astral-container/README.md

 ```
 to get access to the RCON interface to the last server you started where you can run admin commands. (`RCON_PASSWORD` must be set for this.)

-This image is still quite new and features might still be added (or worse, removed) from it.

 # Configuration
 ## server.properties
 The container generates server.properties from your configuration as well as some defaults when started.
 To configure the server